PART 41: RESCUE EFFORTS

 Which is when, in the wink of an eye, three individuals appeared, along with a bunch of equipment.
 There was a brown haired boy with glasses, a tall blonde, and a redhead.
 Only the first of them was conscious.
 As such, only he was able to cry out in horror before all of them plummeted metres – feet, even – from the air down towards the ground.

 Clarke pressed a hand to his forehead.
 “Corry, that language isn’t going to improve the situation.”

-“It bloody well HURT!” the redhead fumed.
-“Damn it Dijora, you didn’t say we’d arrive in free fall!
+“Falling bloody well HURT,” the redhead fumed.
+“Damn it Dijora, you didn’t say we’d arrive in free fall.
 Good thing I DIDN’T let my sister go on this trip, she’s liable to have ended up with a broken leg for gods’ sake!”